jmattspartacus/hfc/README.md

 This program currently will not compile on Windows, I would suggest using WSL if you cannot use a Unix/Linux based operating system.

-# Difference with historic HFC program
+# Differences with historic HFC program

 Filetypes for input and output are now deduced for input and output (see [Flags Added](#Flags-added)) and bad filetypes will cause early exit.